Arbaz86/DALL-E_2.0/README.md

 ## Features

-DALL-E provides the following features:
+DALL-E_2.0 provides the following features:

 - Image generation based on user prompts
 - Image sharing with the developer community